 Christmas in Japan

-Christmas is not widely celebrated in Japan as not many people there are Christians.
-However, several customs have come to Japan from the USA such as sending and receiving Christmas Cards and Presents.
+Christmas has only been widely celebrated in Japan for the last few decades.
+It's still not seen as a religious holiday or celebration as there aren't many Christians in Japan.
+Now several customs that came to Japan from the USA such as sending and receiving Christmas Cards and Presents are popular.

 In Japanese Happy/Merry Christmas is 'Meri Kurisumasu'.
 And it's written in the two Japanese scripts like this; Hiragana: めりーくりすます; Katakana: メリークリスマス.
 Happy/Merry Christmas in lots more languages.